Academic Dishonesty Policy

 The process for investigating and resolving suspected cases of academic dishonesty differs from the procedures for non-academic violations of the Student Code of Conduct.

-6. If the student accepts the allegations and sanctions, the Office of the Provost will send a letter to the student within ten business days of receipt of the faculty member’s report.
-The letter will reiterate the incident, describe the sanctions, and inform the student of their right to a hearing.
-The report and letter from the Office of the Provost will remain on file until seven years after the incident.
+If the student accepts the allegation(s) and/or sanction(s), the student will receive a letter providing a formal conclusion to the academic dishonesty referral.
+This letter will remain on file for seven years.
 Additionally, the Office of Student Affairs will be notified of the substantiated incident of academic dishonesty.
-Information in the file will be confidential, to be shared only at the discretion of the Provost and Dean of the Faculty for a legitimate educational or legal purpose.
+Information in the file will be confidential, to be shared only at the discretion of the Provost for a legitimate educational or legal purpose.

 Hearing Procedures